Xbc-gressor/Recommendation-System-for-University-Choosing/README.md

 [<img src="https://github.com/Re-bin/Recommendation-System-for-University-Choosing/blob/main/functiongif/function3.gif"/>](https://github.com/Re-bin/Recommendation-System-for-University-Choosing/blob/main/functiongif/function3.gif)

 ## Function 4
-In this function, the system will recommend different major in different universities for the user.
+In this function, the system will recommend different majors in different universities for the user.

 >For a better recommendation, the user needs to enter his  **score**, **province** and **student types(Science or Arts)**.
 After that, press the <kbd>Enter</kbd>.